Rolling ladder pictured in this Tumbleweed Elm

 - Pets cannot climb.
 If you plan on allowing your dog or cat into the loft, most likely they will not be able to climb a ladder (or at least not descend).
 If you have a pet monkey, disregard this con.

-Art’s Ladder stored out of the way.
+Art’s Ladder can be stored out of the way.
 More on Art’s tiny home.

 - Easy to climb.
 This is the biggest “pro” of stairs.